salesforce/bazel-mystery/README.md

 ## Prerequisites

 - [Bazelisk](https://github.com/bazelbuild/bazelisk) installed.
 Bazelisk will dynamically use the required version of bazel defined in the `.bazelversion` file.
+- The project is runnable on Linux; guessing on Windows will likely fail.

 ## The Case of the Missing Basil 🌱